 3 keys to passing fire officer exams

 For many firefighters preparing for promotion to company officer, the process feels overwhelming.
-There is so much to know: from technical subjects like incident command and hazardous materials to management topics such as conflict resolution and personnel management.
+There is so much to know, from technical subjects like incident command and hazardous materials to management topics like conflict resolution and personnel management.